Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

  * ``@tracker.name`` The name and color of the tracker the artifact belongs to.
  * ``@pretty_title`` It's equivalent to the Artifact column of classic Cross-tracker search widget (or the title of the artifact view).

-TQL ``FROM`` syntax allow you to select on which tracker to perform the query by filtering projects and trackers.
+TQL ``FROM`` syntax allows you to select on which tracker to perform the query by filtering projects and trackers.
 You can use only one condition of each type joined by ``AND``:

 Project condition:
  * ``@project = 'self'`` get current project.
 Works only in a project dashboard.